wejs/docs/docs/getstarted/core-concepts.md

 ## Context Loader

-Preload data in res.locals related to current request like record in findOne, edit or update actions how are avaible in res.locals.data.
+Preload data in res.locals related to current request like record (res.locals.data) in findOne, edit or update actions and are avaible in res.locals.data.

 ## Controller